Ver: View Discovery in the Wild: Acknowledgement

 \subsubsection{\textbf{Varying Discovery Index Quality}}

-The quality of the discovery indexes built by the Discovery Index Construction component has an effect on the set of candidate PJ-views generated by Niffler (\textbf{Challenge 2}).
+The quality of the discovery indices built by the Discovery Engine has an effect on the set of candidate PJ-views generated by \sys{} (\textbf{Challenge 2}).
 We study its effect by modifying the default threshold Aurum uses to compute the hypergraph.
 In particular, we use thresholds 0.8 (the default), 0.7, 0.6, and 0.5.
 These thresholds lead to 435, 582, 2143, and 2947 joinable column pairs, respectively.
 As the thresholds lower, the schema quality worsens, leading to more spurious join paths.
 These configurations evaluate the effect of schema quality on the discovery of PJ-views over pathless table collections, \ie \textbf{Challenge 2}.
-As expected, \F~\ref{fig:diff_threshold} shows that the number of join graphs increase as the schema quality worsens.
+As expected, \F~\ref{fig:microbenchmark}(a) shows that the number of join graphs increase as the schema quality worsens.
 As shown in the previous section, this leads to a higher number of join graphs, and consequently, higher runtimes.

 \mypar{Conclusion} When no join path information is available in the schema, inferring the join paths automatically leads to noisy and incorrect ones, which in turn, has an effect on the scalability of the problem (\textbf{Challenge 2}).
 In conclusion, i) discovering PJ-views on pathless table collections is strictly more difficult than on settings with perfect schemas and; ii) investment in better join path discovery algorithms would highly benefit this problem as well.